Shiv-hcr/Shiv-hcr/README.md

 - 👋 Hi, I’m Shiv
-- 👀 I’m interested in front-end dev within the legal tech industry.
-The primary languages I use are TypeScript & JavaScript
+- 👀 I’m interested in full-stack dev within the legal tech industry.
+The primary languages I use are TypeScript, Go and Python
-- 🌱 I’m currently learning: PHP, C
+- 🌱 I’m currently learning: C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: He/Him